 The Arctic Wolf Managed Risk solution is a vulnerability assessment service managed by security experts.
 The solution enables you to continuously scan your networks and endpoints, as well as quantify risk-based vulnerabilities.

-Arctic Wolf’s Concierge Security Team (CST) extends your IT staff with security expertise, hunts down advanced zero- day attacks, and provides customized compliance reports to meet your NIST requirements.
-The table below shows how the Arctic Wolf’s SOC-as-a-service enables you to address and provide evidence for several key areas of NIST requirements.
+The Arctic Wolf Concierge Security Team (CST) extends your IT staff with security expertise, hunts down advanced zero-day attacks, and provides customized compliance reports to meet your NIST requirements.
+The table below shows how Arctic Wolf enables you to address and provide evidence for several key areas of NIST requirements.